x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - In the Exchange admin center, select the mailbox and then click **Edit**![Edit icon](../media/ITPro_EAC_EditIcon.gif) to view the property or feature that you changed.
 Depending on the property that you changed, it might be displayed in the Details pane for the selected mailbox.

-- In Exchange PowerShell, use the **Get-Mailbox** cmdlet to verify the changes.
-One advantage of using Exchange PowerShell is that you can view multiple properties for multiple mailboxes.
+- In Exchange Online PowerShell, use the **Get-Mailbox** cmdlet to verify the changes.
+One advantage of using Exchange Online PowerShell is that you can view multiple properties for multiple mailboxes.
 In the example above where booking requests could be scheduled only during working hours and have a maximum duration of 9 hours, run the following command to verify the new values.

   ```
   Get-Mailbox -ResultSize unlimited -Filter {(RecipientTypeDetails -eq 'RoomMailbox')} | Get-CalendarProcessing | fl Identity,ScheduleOnlyDuringWorkHours,MaximumDurationInMinutes